Publication

 Download document

-In this paper, we introduce a GNSS positioning approach that uses constructively non-line-of-sight (NLOS) signals.
-A 3D model of the environment is used to predict the geometric paths of NLOS signals.
-More precisely, we propose a version of the extended Kalman filter augmented by a 3D model, referred to as 3D AEKF, for GNSS navigation in NLOS context.
-In the proposed approach, the measurement model traditionally based on the trilateration equations is constructed from the received paths estimated by the 3D model.
-The Jacobian of the measurement model is calculated through knowledge of the wall on which the reflection has occured.
-To use even less reliable measurements, a robust version of the 3D AEKF is also proposed.
-Simulations conducted in different realistic configurations allow the performance of the proposed method to be evaluated.
+Positioning and navigation by GNSS in urban context are always challenging tasks, because of signal propagation problems such as shadowing effects and multipath.
+When not enough GNSS signals are received in line-of-sight (LOS), classical approaches mitigating multipath effects become insufficient because there is not enough reliable information available.
+Consequently, positioning errors can be about tens of meters, especially in urban canyons.
+In this paper, we introduce a NSS positioning approach that uses constructively non-line-of-sight (NLOS) signals in order to have enough information to compute the user’s position.
+In this work, we use the SE-NAV software to predict the geometric paths of NLOS signals using a high realistic 3D model of the environment.
+More precisely, we propose a new version of the extended Kalman filter augmented by the information provided by SE-NAV, referred to as 3D AEKF, for GNSS navigation in NLOS context.
+In the proposed approach, the measurement model traditionally based on the trilateration equations is constructed from the received paths estimated by SENAV.
+The Jacobian of the measurement model is calculated through knowledge of the objects on which the reflections have occured.
+To use even less reliable measurements, we propose a robust version of the 3D AEKF.
+Simulations conducted in realistic scenarios allow the performance of the proposed method to be evaluated.

 Read more